-The Moving Pair Riff series builds quickly to this performance.
+The Moving Pair Riff series of lessons builds quickly to this performance.

 The basics of the Moving Pair 12-bar riff are: